All vessels in Cowes Harbour are strongly recommended to maintain a listening watch on VHF Ch69 (port working frequency).

 Each year there are over 30,000 movements of commercial ships into and out of Cowes Harbour.
-Most movements are associated with Red Funnel’s vehicle ferries operating to East Cowes, and their Red Jet fast passenger ferries to Cowes Town Quay.
+Most movements are associated with Red Funnel’s vehicle and freight ferries operating to East Cowes, as well as their Red Jet fast passenger ferries to Cowes Town Quay.

 Keep a good look out, both ahead and astern, when navigating the harbour.
-Remember that it is not always possible for the pilots or Masters navigating commercial vessels to keep sight from the bridge of yachts passing close ahead or astern.
-Always take into account the interaction between vessels (pressure and suction effects) that occurs between vessels in close proximity.
+Remember, it is not always possible for pilots or Masters navigating commercial vessels to keep sight from the bridge of yachts passing close ahead or astern.
+Always take into account the interaction between that occurs between vessels in close proximity vessels (pressure and suction effects).

 A good look out all round, a safe speed, and good seamanship are the keys to safe operations in Cowes Harbour.